emmakolade/emmakolade/README.md

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.

-I am passionate about organizational growth and move
+I am passionate about organizational growth and motivated by RESULT!

 <br/>